SendWithSES/Drag-and-Drop-Email-Designer/README.md

 - **Easy Integration:** Get HTML output that you can save as a template and use with Amazon SES or any email service provider.
 Because sending emails should be as smooth as designing them.

 ## 🚀 Built On Solid Foundation.
 Send With SES Email Designer follows a few simple but solid patterns to achieve responsive and accessible HTML email that works in (almost) every email client.
-It is based on the amazing work done by three people.
+It is built upon the amazing work done by these people.

 - Ted Goas - https://www.cerberusemail.com
 - Nicole Merlin - https://www.emailwizardry.com.au
 - Mark Robbins - https://www.goodemailcode.com

 ## 🎨 Live Demo.
-We're working on a standalone demo site.
-Meanwhile you can play around with the email designer on Send With SES (https://sendwithses.com).
+Play around with the live demo at https://designer.sendwithses.org.
+You can design a template and send yourself a test email.

 ## 🤝 Contribute.
 Feel free to fork the repository, make improvements, and submit pull requests.
-Together, let's make **Send With SES Email Designer** even more fabulous.

 ## 🐛 Issues or Ideas:
 Spotted a bug or got an idea?
 Just open an issue.